The Disruptive Voice Podcast: Remodeling Venture Capital

 EP:

-What we found works best is expansive business model design onto these companies, quickly running through our playbook to then support these companies as they get off the ground.
-What our partners can do best is bring the right people: the subject matter experts and the customers into the room along the way - the executives, too.
 Bringing them in makes sure that these things that we're designing can move faster than they would otherwise.
 For those of you listening in the audience who have started a company before, you know that in the early days, just getting access to potential customers and helpers is one of the biggest challenges.
-And we think our partners can play a big role in accelerating that in the beginning.

 AS:

 And what about the specific ideas you're pursuing?
 I'm going to keep going with this example with the University of Wisconsin: is there a particular set of ideas you're focusing on?
-Do they all have to do with education or related issues that that corporate partner is focused on?
-Or is there another way of looking at it?

 EP:

-We are generally pursuing innovation within well-defined themes.
 One of the things we do in the very beginning of an engagement is defining those goals and boundaries, where we collectively have agreed we're going to go hunt for innovative opportunities.
 So it's always well-defined within a theme, but those themes evolve over time.
 And we might pick another theme the next time we run a three-to-four month sprint, but the themes are always focused.
-That's one of the keys to making this approach successful.

 AS:

 To wrap up, Elliott, it's always been a pleasure speaking with you, and especially today!
 It's enlightening talking to a practitioner who's trying to innovate on how we innovate, especially because this seems to be a problem where all of these organizations that encourage or preach innovation seem to be terrible at doing it themselves.
-So thank you so much for taking time to share your journey with us and to share your insights with us.
-And we wish you and your team all the best.
-I'm really excited to see both what High Alpha Innovation learns and what we learn from the organization.

 EP:

 Thanks so much Anibha.
-This has been a lot of fun - really enjoyed the conversation.
+This has been a lot of fun.
+Really enjoyed the conversation.